dotnet/csharplang/proposals/generic-ref-struct.md

 ### RefList<T>
 <a name="ref-list"></a>
-This is an eample a `List<T>` style data structure with a hard capacity that can store `ref struct` in addition to normal types:
+This is an example `List<T>`-style data structure with a hard capacity that can store `ref struct`s in addition to normal types:

 ```c#
 sealed class RefList<T> where T : ref struct